Could your period pain be endometriosis?

 Developing pain throughout your menstrual cycle that then worsens again during your period can be a sign of endometriosis.
 Other symptoms such as bleeding when going to the toilet or pain when having sex, especially a deep pain, may be an indication that endometriosis may be a problem.

 One of the problems of diagnosing endometriosis is that it can cause a wide range of often vague signs and symptoms, depending on the location of the tissue.
-These symptoms may include a sensation of heaviness in the pelvis if the endometrial tissue is located in that area.
+Endometriosis symptoms may include a sensation of heaviness in the pelvis if the endometrial tissue is located in that area.

 Laura explains, "I suffer chronic pain in my pelvis, bleeding when I pass urine and extreme pain when I have sex.
 I also feel constantly bloated and tired.
 I have tried a range of treatments including the pill and have now had three surgeries.
 The last one has helped a little but I still have so many symptoms to deal with."